5 PayPal scams you should be aware of right now – even in 2020

-PayPal is also a convenient way to be paid too.
-So if you list your item on sites such as Craigslist and a buyer offers to pay money into your PayPal account that is safe right ?
+PayPal is a superb safe and secure way to buy goods and services online – but there are PayPal scams you need to know about.
+The issue is that many of us assume that if you list your item on sites such as Craigslist or Facebook Marketplace and a buyer offers to pay money into your PayPal account you are safe right?
+Wrong.

-But how can scammer get a hold of your money if its in your PayPal account?
+Can PayPal scammers get a hold of your money if it’s already in your PayPal account?
+Yes, they certainly can!

 Here is how they can not only get your money but also keep the item they bought from you too:

 The Scam: This PayPayl Scam involves a scammer asks for the items to be shipped to a specific address and money is paid into our PayPal account.
 You send the item to the required address.

 The Reality: The delivery address is an invalid address and the shipping company can not find the location to make the delivery.
 After several attempts, they flag the item as undeliverable on their system.
 The scammer then makes contact with the delivery company giving them the new address where the parcel can be delivered to.

 What happens: The scammer gets the item and then files a complaint with PayPal that the item was not delivered.
 You have no proof that it was indeed delivered as the transaction detail shows the original address.
 PayPal Seller Protection only covers the shipping address that PayPal has on the system and therefore not only do you lose the item but also the money.

 The Scam: the scammer makes a payment into your PayPal account for more money than the item is worth.
 They apologize for their mistake and ask for the balance to be paid into their bank account.